hyperledger/indy-node/README.md

 ## How to Install a Test Network

-You can also have a look at [Start Nodes](#docs/start-nodes.md) to understand what needs to be done
+You can also have a look at [Start Nodes](#docs/start-nodes.md) to understand what needs to be done to create a Network, initialize and start Nodes, and what scripts are provided for this.

-You can install a test network in one of several ways:
+The described process is automated in one of the ways below (it allow to install a test Network):

  - **Automated VM Creation with Vagrant** [Create virtual machines](https://github.com/evernym/sovrin-environments/blob/master/vagrant/training/vb-multi-vm/TestIndyClusterSetup.md) using VirtualBox and Vagrant.